 Continue On in This Important Work

-“From time immemorial the Lord has counseled us to be a record-keeping people,” said President Kimball.
+“From time immemorial the Lord has counseled us to be a record-keeping people,” said Family Search.
 He called journaling an “important duty.”

 Still, many of us put up mental barriers.
 We make it too hard, despite having access to so many useful tools.
 However, if you’ll keep these 9 simple tips in mind, you’ll find it easier than you thought to access your memories and write them down.